-Basic Modeling Tools and Objects for Executable StateMachines modeled.
-For example, in a simple Tennis Diagrams Match scenario you might define a Class for each of a Player, a Match, a Hit and an Umpire.
+Basic Modeling Tools and Objects for Executable StateMachines

+Object Details Classes and Class Diagrams Classes define the object types that are relevant to the StateMachine(s) being modeled.
+For example, in a simple Tennis Match scenario you might define a Class for each of a Player, a Match, a Hit and an Umpire.
 Each will have its own StateMachine(s) and at runtime will be represented by object instances for each involved entity.
 See the UML modeling guide for more information on Classes and Class diagrams.
-StateMachine For each Class you define that will have dynamic behavior within a scenario, you S will typically define one or more UML StateMachines.
+StateMachines For each Class you define that will have dynamic behavior within a scenario, you will typically define one or more UML StateMachines.
 Each StateMachine will determine the legal state-based behavior appropriate for one aspect of the owning Class.
 For example, it is possible to have a StateMachine that represents a Player's emotional state, one that tracks his current fitness and energy levels, and one that represents his winning or losing state.
 All these StateMachines will be initialized and started when the StateMachine scenario begins execution.
-Executable This stereotyped Artifact is the core element used to specify the participants, StateMachine configuration and starting conditions for Artifact an Executable StateMachine.
+Executable StateMachine Artifact This stereotyped Artifact is the core element used to specify the participants, configuration and starting conditions for an Executable StateMachine.
 From the scenario point of view it is used to determine which Instances (of Classes) are involved, what events they might Trigger and send to each other, and what starting conditions they operate under.
 From the configuration aspect, the Artifact is used to set up the link to an analyzer script that will determine output directory, code language, compilation script and similar.
 Right-clicking on the Artifact will allow you to generate, build, compile and visualize the real time execution of your StateMachines.